How to Update Your Grant Application: Five Strategic Considerations

 Change may be inevitable, but that doesn’t have to be a bad thing.
-No one wants to live in a world before indoor plumbing and timers on your coffee maker.
+No one wants to live in a world before indoor plumbing—or timers on their coffee makers.
+While your mission probably won’t change, the needs of your community and the technology you use to manage your grantmaking will.

 1. How well does your application match your funding priorities?